HomeArticle

 However, temporary failure does not mean that the direction is wrong.

 Therefore, in the communication, they almost unanimously proposed that generation might be the most reliable path for subsequent embodied intelligence.
 This is more likely than generating data in a simulated environment.
 Simulators (such as Isaac Gym or MuJoCo) are limited by the human - hard - coded physical engine and can never exhaust the complexity of real - world materials, the variability of light and shadow, and the non - linearity of contact forces.
-The generation model that absorbs all human video data is the real super - simulator that contains the physical laws of all things.
+A generation model that absorbs all human video data is the real super - simulator that contains the physical laws of all things.

 However, NVIDIA's research may be the turning point that makes this idea an effective engineering path for the first time.